juntagrico/juntagrico/docs/reference/permissions.rst

 ----------------
 juntagrico.can_edit_past_jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member can edit jobs which are in the past.
+Person can edit jobs which are in the past.

 Search Hints:
     * German: vergangene

 juntagrico.can_change_deactivated_subscriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member can edit subscriptions which are deactivated.
+Person can edit subscriptions which are deactivated.

 Search Hints:
     * German: deaktivierte